Information line 01463 279190

-It is taught by staff with industrial experience both in military and civilian environments and in conjunction with Air Service Training (AST); the longest-established aviation training organisation of its type in the world.
+It is taught by staff with industry experience in both military and civilian environments and in conjunction with Air Service Training (AST), the longest-established aviation training organisation of its type in the world.
 You will benefit from close links with many companies in the aviation industry within Scotland, the UK and worldwide.

 You will be based at Perth College UHI which boasts world-class facilities including hangar spaces for practical activities that replicate an active commercial maintenance environment.